 Each employee has a white or clear paper-only bin at their desk.
 At the end of each day, employees take their paper to a larger bin stored on each floor.
-Throughout the week, paper is taken from the building so it can be recycled into further usage.
+Throughout the week, paper is taken from the building so it can be recycled.

-With the paper efforts, the building has cut trash dumpster collections from four to three times a week in just two months thanks to recycling efforts.
+With the paper efforts, the building cut trash dumpster collections from four to three times a week in just two months thanks to recycling efforts.